zeusta/Docs/extensions/Guide By Functions/Magento 1/Gift Card.md

 <a href="#dedate">Allow using Gift Card discount after or before tax</a><br/>

-Be compatible with Reward Points and Web POS extensions.
 ### Version 3.3 (updated on Sep 20th, 2013)
 Support Soap API version 2
 ### Version 3.2 (updated on June 27th 2013)